 We’ve been doing our best here at Discover the Burgh to help you find new things to do in Pittsburgh, and between our hundreds of articles and dedicated Pittsburgh weekend guides we’ve covered quite a bit over the years with no end in sight.

 One problem we’ve run into with our Pittsburgh weekend guide series is that it is heavily focused towards visitors- those who have every minute of the weekend free from Friday afternoon to Sunday night.
 For those who live in the city, this intense schedule is often not always practical as you may only be able to do one or two things in any given weekend.

-As it turns out, Pittsburgh has so much going on that we had no problem filling up an entire year’s worth of things to do for those who are able to go out to do one thing every Friday, Saturday, and Sunday in the year.
+As it turns out, there is so much going on in and around Pittsburgh’s 90 neighborhoods that we had no problem filling up an entire year’s worth of things to do for those who are able to go out to do one thing every Friday, Saturday, and Sunday in the year.